 So this winter, after properly pruning the peach tree, then thinning the peaches to 1 peach every 6 inches, I got beautiful, full-grown, delicious peaches...but they came all at one time, and ripened within weeks of each other.

-The differences between peach jam, preserves and butters is that jams generally use a pectin to make a thicker spread, preserves have chunks of fruit inside of a jelly like substance, and butters are generally made from less sugar, no pectin, and are smoother and creamier.
-Since I did leave some chucks of fruit in my “butter” I guess it’s really a cross between preserves and fruit butter – although I could have processed the final product in either my food processor or with a immersion blender to get that fully smooth consistency – I chose not to.
+The differences between peach jam, preserves and butters are that jams generally use a pectin to make a thicker spread, preserves have chunks of fruit inside of a jelly-like substance, and butters are generally made from less sugar, no pectin, and are smoother and creamier.
+Since I did leave some chunks of fruit in my "butter" I guess it's really a cross between preserves and fruit butter - although I could have processed the final product in either my food processor or with an immersion blender to get that fully smooth consistency - I chose not to.

-The second thing I found when investigating how to make this recipe was, when cooking down the peaches, there was complaints about how the peaches bubble and boil and spray their peach juices all over the stove and counter tops.
-Even when being cooked in a slow-cooker with the lid slightly ajar.
+The second thing I found when investigating how to make this recipe was when cooking down the peaches, there were complaints about how the peaches bubble and boil and spray their peach juices all over the stove and countertops.
+Even when being cooked in a slow cooker with the lid slightly ajar.

 How to overcome this?
-By using an old fashioned technique.
-I’m going to cal this the “start and stop” method.
+By using an old-fashioned technique.
+I'm going to call this the "start and stop" method.

 Start by bringing the peaches, the minimum amount of sugar, and lemon juice (along with that pinch of salt for roundness) to a simmer in a deep pot, large enough to have at least 6 inches from the top of the peaches to the top of the pan.
 Stir and let cook over a low heat for 10 - 15 minutes, stirring occasionally, then turn off the heat.
 Let them just sit there until they come to room temperature, then repeat.

 At about round 3, taste and adjust for sugar.